teachamantofish/ehelp/input/index.rst

    safety
    glossary

 Why?
 Because for 1500-2500 bucks a DIYer can build a 20 pound eHelp harness and flatland foot launch from any location.
 No modified glider.
 No tow rig.
 Minimal learning curve.
 The time and $$$ investment quickly pays for itself through reduced driving to launches, hang-waiting, tow costs, alcoholic consumption while jonesing for some airtime.
-But cost is relative to airtime, and only you can determine the ultimate payback.
+Only the pilot can determine the ultimate payback.

 The systems are relatively simple, and energetic pioneers are paving the way with open source plans and Youtube videos.
-Multi-billion dollar drone, batter, and EV industries are quickly driving the evolution of cheaper, lighter, and more powerful components.
+The multi-billion dollar drone, battery, and EV industries are quickly driving the evolution of cheaper, lighter, and more powerful components.

-In a few years, we'll like have ligher and more powerful motors (axial), smaller and safer batteries, and a multitude of prebuilt ready-to-fly choices.
+In a few years, we'll like have lighter and more powerful motors (axial), smaller and safer batteries, and (hopefully) a multitude of prebuilt ready-to-fly choices.

 About this document
 ==================================